Skip to content

 • 3 min read

-In this article, we’re talking about what are adjustment layers and how to add one in Premiere Pro.
+In this article, we’re talking about what adjustment layers are and how to add one in Premiere Pro.

 What is an Adjustment Layer?